luapower/luapower-all/tr.md

   * `x`: line's aligned x-offset relative to textbox's origin.

-Once the text is aligned, it can be painted many times with `paint()`.
+Once the text is aligned, it can be clipped and painted multiple times without the need to call `align()` again.

 ### `segs:layout(x, y, [w], [h], [align_x], [align_y]) -> segs`